80 for Brady: Production

 Filming began by March 2022, with the production receiving a tax credit to film in California.
 In June, filming wrapped, with Billy Porter and Guy Fieri added to the cast.
 By July 14, 2022, former Patriots Rob Gronkowski, Danny Amendola and Julian Edelman joined the film.

 Music

 The film's score was composed by John Debney in November 2022.
 The soundtrack single "Gonna Be You" was released January 20, 2023.
-The song was written by Diane Warren, and performed by Dolly Parton, Belinda Carlisle, Cyndi Lauper, Gloria Estefan, and Debbie Harry.
+The song was written by Diane Warren, and performed by Dolly Parton, Belinda Carlisle, Cyndi Lauper, Debbie Harry and Gloria Estefan.
 The official music video shows Parton, Carlisle, Lauper, and Estefan performing while wearing football jerseys similar to the ones worn by the women in the film, interspersed with clips from the film.
-The official Debney's score album for the film was released on February 9, 2023 by Paramount Music.
+The official Debney's score album for the film was released on February 9, 2023, by Paramount Music.

+Tracks on the soundtrack include "Get Down on It" by Kool and the Gang, "Too Tight" by Con Funk Shun, "Bra" by Cymande, "Come On and Get It" by The Steppers, "Frogtown Funk" by Bijan OIia, Aleksi Glick, and Jeffrey Koch, and "It's My House" by Diana Ross.

 Release

-80 for Brady was released in theaters by Paramount Pictures on February 3, 2023.
+80 for Brady was released in theaters on February 3, 2023, by Paramount Pictures.
 Two days before the film's release, Brady announced his retirement from the NFL after 23 seasons.

+Home media

+80 for Brady was released for VOD on March 7, 2023, followed with a Blu-ray and DVD release by Paramount Home Entertainment on May 2, 2023.